 This may seem obvious, but a scooter takes up a lot less space than a car.
 Whether you’re concerned about home storage or parking space while you’re at work, it’s undeniable that a scooter is a much more convenient vehicle to store.
 If you’re in a city centre location, chances are you don’t have a massive driveway to store your road vehicles.
 Scooters however, can be stored easily in gardens or on the street.
 There are also some really handy pop up motorcycle storage sheds that you can purchase to keep your bike secure and away from the elements.
 Don’t forget to Lock, Chain and cover your bike when it is not in use.

-It's easy to get started - even from a young age
+9. It is easy to get started - even from a young age

 To get started on the road to scootering, all you need is a provisional driving licence and to complete a compulsory basic training (CBT) course.
 That’s it!
 From there you can ride a 50cc scooter on the road with L plates.
 Not only this - you can also start riding from the age of 16.